Accessible Workplaces

 • Everyone will benefit from the safety and convenience of workplace accessibility features.
 They will be assured that, if they or loved ones become disabled, they’ll be able to continue to work.

-The Accessible Workplaces MA Act will open doors to employment for people with disabilities
+The Accessible MA Act will open doors to employment for people with disabilities

 • In 1968, MA led the nation’s efforts to make communities accessible for all by creating the MA Architectural Access Board(MAAB) that balances the interests of property owners and accessibility needs by establishing and enforcing building codes during permitting, which is more efficient and affordable.
 However, the MAAB was not given purview over workplaces.